-• Database Administrator (DBA): responsible for the proper operation of the MySQL instances.
+Database Administrator (DBA): responsible for the proper operation of the MySQL instances.
 As such, they need access to the data collected on the monitored instances.
-In most scenarios, the DBA can access the majority of the MySQL Enterprise Monitor functionality, such as Advisors, Event Handlers, and Query Analysis.
+In most scenarios, the DBA can access functionality such as Advisors, Event Handlers, and Query Analysis.